OpelaCake/OpelaCake/README.md

 ## Usage

-For detailed instructions on how to configure, customize, add/migrate content, and more read the [theme's documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).
+For detailed instructions on how to configure, customize, add/migrate content, and more read the [theme&#39;s documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).

 ## Contributing